-With the recent passage of the Setting Every Community Up for Retirement Enhancement (SECURE) Act into law, several tax credits originally set to expire at the end of 2019 have been extended through tax year 2020.
+With the recent passage of the Setting Every Community Up for Retirement Enhancement Act, or SECURE Act for short, into law, several tax credit opportunities originally set to expire at the end of 2019 have been extended through tax year 2020.
 Business owners should be aware of these potential tax saving opportunities, as the resulting dollar-for-dollar tax credits can be quite valuable, not to mention the positive life influence the related policies can have on employees.

 Originally introduced in 1996 and reauthorized many times since then, the Work Opportunity Tax Credit (WOTC) is a great way for business owners to contribute to the well-being of their communities by hiring workers from certain groups that historically have seen barriers to gainful employment.
 These groups include military veterans, individuals with criminal backgrounds, food stamp recipients, workers with disabilities and the long-term unemployed.
 The tax credit for hiring members of these groups ranges from $1,200 to $9,600 per eligible employee, depending on the number of hours worked and the target group they belong to.
 It’s not quite as simple as just hiring an employee from one of these groups however – WOTC eligible hires must be pre-certified prior to their first day of work, and there is a significant amount of documentation required in order to claim the credit.
 For these reasons, business owners interested in the WOTC need to start early, get organized and should consider engaging the services of a specialized WOTC service provider to handle the intricacies of the process.